×

 Do you have anything more to add about local medical facilities in Jordan?

 "Medical facilities and medical care in Jordan are generally of a high quality.
 The country has a well-developed healthcare system, with a wide range of modern hospitals and clinics providing a range of services.
 Jordan also has a number of specialized medical centers, such as the King Hussein Cancer Center, which provide advanced treatments for a variety of conditions.
-The country also has a number of highly trained medical professionals, including doctors, nurses, and other healthcare professionals, who are dedicated to providing quality care to their patients," said one expat.
+The country also has a number of highly trained medical professionals, including doctors, nurses, and other healthcare professionals, who are dedicated to providing quality care to their patients," said one expat living in Jordan.

 As a foreigner living in Jordan, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Jordan have access to public healthcare.
 The public healthcare system in Jordan is generally considered to be of good quality, with a wide range of services available.
 The government provides free healthcare to all citizens and legal residents, including foreigners, and there are a number of public hospitals and clinics throughout the country.
-The quality of care varies from hospital to hospital, but overall the public healthcare system is considered to be reliable and affordable," said an expat in Jordan.
+The quality of care varies from hospital to hospital, but overall the public healthcare system is considered to be reliable and affordable," remarked one expat in Jordan.

 What have your experiences during the pandemic with the local healthcare system been like?